Author: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Athanasios Pallis

 - Yangshan container port (Shanghai).
-A rare case where a completely new facility has been built from scratch, and this well outside the existing port facilities in the Changjiang delta to a facility located in Hangzhou Bay, 35 km offshore.
+This is a rare case where a completely new facility has been built from scratch, and this well outside the existing port facilities in the Changjiang delta at a facility located in Hangzhou Bay, 35 km offshore.
 The first phase opened in 2005 and was built for two purposes.
 The first was to overcome the physical limitations of the existing port facilities at the Waigaoqiao area at the mouth of the Yangtze river, too shallow to accommodate the latest generation of containerships.
 The second was to provide additional capacity to meet traffic growth expectations as well as room for new terminal facilities if container growth endures.
 The fully completed port would have an expected capacity of 15 million TEUs.
 The world’s third longest bridge, with a length of 32.5 km, was built to link the port to the mainland.
 In 2017, a fully automated terminal complex opened at Yangshan (phase 4).